jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

     (input-wacom-VERSION.tar.bz2).
 If this is a clean clone of the repository, you will need to first run autogen.sh to generate the Makefile.
-4. Build, install, and load the driver from the tarball
+4. Build, install, and load the driver from the tarball.
 5. Verify the version number of the loaded driver with \`modinfo wacom
-    \| grep version\`
+    \| grep version\`.
-6. Push to the remote: **git push origin master**
+6. Push to the remote: **git push origin master**.
 7. Run the release script: **sh release.sh** with the correct arguments (--user <username>@ <path>).
 This script will push the tag and upload the tarball to the remote.
-8. Type up a short announce email summarising the new features in this version and append the git shortlog: **git shortlog input-wacom-OLDVERSION..input-wacom-VERSION**
+8. Type up a short announcement summarizing the new features in this version and insert it in the generated .announce email file (the git shortlog).
-9.  **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink")
+9.  **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink") using git send-email.